horeaporutiu/VSCodeTutorial/README.md

 Save the file.

-3. After we have updated our package.json, go back and follow steps 3 and 4 to package and install our our new smart contract.
+3. After we have updated our package.json, go back and follow steps 3 and 4 to package and install
+our new smart contract.

 4. To upgrade our existing smart contract to our new version, in the bottom left corner